BioImage-Archive/bia-integrator/bia-converter-light/README.md

 1. Install the project using poetry.
 2. Configure your environment.
 Either create a .env file from .env_template in this directory or set environment variables for the items in .env_template
-    * For getting image representations from the API set:
+    * For getting objects from the API set:
         - bia_api_basepath
         - bia_api_username
         - bia_api_password
-    * For getting image representations from local files (`--persistence-mode disk`) the default location is `~/.cache/bia-integrator-data-sm/` which can be changed by setting `bia_data_dir`
     * For caching downloaded/converted images locally the default location is `~/.cache/bia-converter/` which can be changed by setting `cache_root_dirpath`
     * For conversion to zarr format [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw) is used.
 Set:
         - bioformats2raw_java_home